trulybeloved/Rekai-py/README.md

 # RE:KAI

+Rekai is in the pre-release state and a lot of work is still on going.
+So please use at your own descretion.

+A more detailed Readme will come soon.

 ## Acknowledgements:

 > "If I have seen further, it is by standing on the shoulders of giants." - Sir Issac Newton